Dev-Doctor-Vicki/swd103-front-end-framework-react/lesson-7-React-Router-Navigation/assets/lesson-7-React-Router-Navigation.md

 Back in a terminal window, make sure you’re in the root project location and enter the following command:

+:writing_hand:

 ```
 npm add react-router-dom
 ```
-With that done, now import the main package export, `BrowserRouter` and all the associated components such as `Link`.
+With that done, now import the main package export, `BrowserRouter` and all the associated components such as `Link`below.

 ### Add Bulma

 For this project, change things up a little with Bulma.
 This time, instead of referencing the Bulma framework in the `index.html` file via a `<link />` element, add Bulma via its NPM package.

 Still in the terminal window, add Bulma like this:

+:writing_hand:

 `npm add bulma`